open5e/open5e/source/monsters/tome-of-beasts/U/uraeus.rst

 **Bite.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:*
 5 (1d6 + 2) piercing damage plus 9 (2d8) poison damage, and
-the target must make a successful DC 12 Constitution saving throw or be poisoned for 1 minute.
+the target must make a successful DC 12 Constitution saving throw or be :ref:`srd:poisoned` for 1 minute.
 While poisoned in this way, the target takes 9 (2d8) fire damage at the start of its turn.
 A poisoned creature repeats the saving throw at the end of its turn, ending the effect on a success.